Purdue Boilermakers: Equestrian

 Purdue is home to both an English and Western riding program.
 Their English team specializes in Hunt Seat and is a member of the Intercollegiate Horse Show Association.
 The Purdue Equestrian team was founded in 1980 by Jerry Steinmetz, who coached the team until 2017.
 His daughter, Krista Steinmetz, became the coach in that year.
 The team has reached the Intercollegiate Horse Show Association (IHSA) Nationals twenty times, placing in the top 10 ten times.
-The team has a student-run Executive Board in which current Purdue students help run the club.
+The team has a student-run executive board in which current Purdue students help run the club.

 Gymnastics

 Purdue gymnastics competes in National Association of Intercollegiate Gymnastics Clubs (NAIGC) with a 2nd place men's finish in both 2015 and 2016.
 In 2019, the team placed 1st in the modified NCAA division.

+Men's ice hockey

+The Purdue University Hockey Club was founded in the 1960s and currently competes in the Division III Indiana Collegiate Hockey Conference of the American Collegiate Hockey Association.
+As the Lafayette metropolitan area does not have an ice rink, they play their home games the Fishers Fuel Tank and the Carmel Ice Skadium.